 Fallen trees could be used to your benefit as a lead-in line, just as paths or streams.
 Taking photographs with little depth of field (e.g. F4.0) allows us to exclude the clutter in the background.
 With little depth of field, we often get exciting colour areas and patterns in the background.

-The trunk of a tree will appear powerful and strong, while soft undulating branches will suggest tranquillity.
+The trunk of a tree will appear powerful, while soft, undulating branches will suggest tranquillity.

-I believe it is always a good idea to exclude the sky as much as possible from woodland pictures.
+I believe excluding the sky as much as possible from woodland pictures is always a good idea.
 Otherwise, there might be too much contrast between the shadows and highlights.

 We should also carefully check all edges and corners in our viewfinder to exclude unwanted protruding branches or bright light spots.
 Pay special attention to the space and overlap between the trees.